influxdata/docs-v2/content/influxdb/cloud-serverless/get-started/write.md

   to the specified bucket

-If successful, the output is an HTTP `204 No Content` status code; otherwise, the status code and error message.
+If successful, the output is an HTTP `204 No Content` status code; otherwise, the error status code and failure message.

 <!--pytest-codeblocks:expected-output-->